ucsb-cs148/s21/_lectures/lect18.md

 * Making sure to listen to your team mates and give everyone a chance to feel like they are a part of the team, because the internal team work and how everyone contributes is crucial to the team's effectiveness and success.

 Let's take a moment: what are some other lessons you've learned this quarter?
-Please type them type them into the `#lessons-learned` channel now open in Slack!
+Please type them type them into the `#lessons_learned` channel now open in Slack!

 # ESCIs (Course Evaluations)